-Women's Studies majors who have maintained an overall G.P.A. of at least 3.4 and a 3.5 G.P.A. in Women’s Studies (including the prerequisite) may apply for honors.
+Women's Studies and Gender and Health majors who have maintained an overall G.P.A. of at least 3.4 and a 3.5 G.P.A. in Women’s Studies (including the prerequisite) may apply for honors.
 Women's Studies applicants must have completed or plan to complete WS 240 (Introduction to Women’s Studies) and WS 330 (Feminist Thought) by the end of their junior year; Gender and Health applicants must have completed or plan to complete WS 220/Nursing 220 (Perspectives in Women's Health) and either WS 330 (Feminist Thought) or WS 331 (Feminist Theoretical Perspectives in Gender and Health) by the end of their junior year.
 All students must demonstrate both the interest and capacity to carry out the comprehensive independent work required to complete an honors thesis.